RajNori/TeamProfileGenerator/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by...Monash Bootcamp
-- This project was based on the.
+- This project was based on the assignment team generator.
-- Many thanks to...
+- Many thanks to....https://www.pluralsight.com/courses/test-driven-development-big-picture & other TDD resoureces online including Test Driven Development by Kent Beck.

 ## Contact
-Created by [@rajnori]() - feel free to contact me!
+Created by [@rajnori](https://rajnori.github.io/Portfolio-project/) - feel free to contact me!